Christmas Gifts for Daycare Provider

-The easiest gift to give is cash.
+The easiest idea for daycare provider gifts is cash.
 How much cash?
 That’s up to your budget and what you feel is appropriate.
 I’ve received $10 all the way to $500 cash as a gift.
 I liked them both and everything in between.

 Cash makes easy gifts for daycare provider they can to get what they want.
 Many parents do gifts for the daycare.
 This is great to some providers and others feel it’s impersonal like parents are just buying something else for their kids.
-Is that a gift for daycare provider?
+Are those daycare provider gifts or kid’s gifts?
 I don’t know.
 I like practical gifts, so it depends on the person.

 Giving cash would be a way to let the childcare provider decide if they want to spend money on themselves or the kids.